PipelineFX/docs/versioned_docs/version-8.0.0/start-here/Installing+Qube.md

 #### Manually Installing the Qube!
 8 Supervisor on Windows
 If you intend to manually install a Qube!
-8 supervisor on Windows rather than using the Qube Installer, please refer to the Installing Qube!
-Manually page for instructions on running the "supe_postinstall.bat" script after installation in order to initialize the databases; this step is normally performed by the Qube Installer wizard, as Windows security policies prohibit certain operations from being performed by an MSI installer directly.
+8 supervisor on Windows rather than using the Qube!
+Installer, please refer to the Installing Qube!
+Manually page for instructions on running the "supe_postinstall.bat" script after installation in order to initialize the databases; this step is normally performed by the Qube!
+Installer wizard, as Windows security policies prohibit certain operations from being performed by an MSI installer directly.

 :::